rowak/nanoleaf-aurora/README.md

 effect.setDelayTime(10);                                  // sets the effect delay time.
 Note: This change does not affect the physical Aurora display, only the local Effect object aurora.effects().addEffect(effect);                       // uploads the modified effect to the aurora
 ```
+### Warning
+Changing json data on your Aurora can cause effects to break if you attempt to change certain properties (that shouldn't be changed) or json structure.
+If your Nanoleaf app suddenly starts crashing, force stop the app (Android) or restart your device (iOS) to return the app to a stable state.
+I came across this multiple times while messing around with the api.
+Refer to the [official API documentation](http://forum.nanoleaf.me/docs/openapi#_e5qyi8m8u68) for more information about effects and their properties.

 ## The ```Effect.Animation``` Class
 The ```Animation``` class (located in the ```Effect``` class) is a more advanced helper class that assists in the creation of ```static```-type effects.